 Reusing motorcycle tires: The dilemma

-Should I put used tires on my bike?
+Should you put used tires on your bike?
 Not everyone has money to spend on brand new tires at any given moment, so you have probably asked yourself this same question.
 There is no sure answer for this one, but it is relative to many things.
 You should know that a tire has a limited amount of usability, this usability is measured by tire wear indicators (TWI) on the side and the tread of the tire.
 When the tread wear reaches the TWI, the tire becomes unsafe and dangerous for the rider.
 It is certainly possible to use a worn out tire that hasn’t yet reach its TWI limits, but this is not the only thing to have in mind.

 Apart from reaching the TWI, there are other points to keep in mind.
 To use a used tire as safely as possible, you also need to look for consistent tread wear all around, deformations, cracks, flat spots, nails and if the tire has been kept under proper temperature and humidity conditions.
 Storage time also plays a part, since a properly stored tire can be used up to only five years.